 Many mortgage lenders offer non-conforming loans, and some even specialize in them.
 When you borrow from these non-conforming mortgage lenders, the loans work in much the same way as a conforming loan in that they allow you to borrow money to buy a home.

 For this reason, lenders tend toward conforming versus non-conforming loans.
-In other words, they prefer conforming loans because they can be easily pooled into investment bundles and sold on the secondary mortgage market.
-Because they can’t sell non-conforming loans to the GSEs, lenders often keep these on their books, which requires more work to underwrite.
+They prefer conforming loans because they can be easily pooled into investment bundles and sold on the secondary mortgage market.
+Because they can’t sell non-conforming loans to the GSEs, lenders often keep these on their books, which requires more work to underwrite and service.

 For you as the borrower, the lack of GSE backing isn’t necessarily cause for concern; there are some non-conforming loans that are backed by other government agencies instead of the GSEs.
 The non-conforming loans without backing, however, might present risks.